The Best Semi-Modular Synths for your Studio Setup

 It provides a huge amount of creative controls, but the layout of the Taiga is still straightforward enough to get going without having to RTFM.
 From the extensive 3-oscillator sound generation section to the analogue delay, each section has its own corresponding CV I/O below the controls.

 What’s more, there’s a preamp with overdrive below the mixer, a multimode filter, and a dynamics controller.
-There’s no step sequencer per se, but the MIDI to CV interface allows you easily sequence patterns from your DAW or another sequencer.
+There’s no step sequencer per se, but the MIDI to CV interface allows you to easily sequence patterns from your DAW or another sequencer.

 The Moog Studio